Petitcodiac River

-The Mi'kmaq were the first to settle near the river, and used it as part of a portage route between Shubenacadie and the village of Petitcodiac, where they had a winter camp.
-Acadians from Port Royal, Nova Scotia colonised the region in 1698, but were expelled in 1755 during the Seven Years' War.
-Acadian resistance fighters in Village-des-Blanchard (now Hillsborough) fought under the command of French leader Charles Deschamps de Boishébert in the Battle of Petitcodiac to fend off British troops and suffered the destruction of most of their settlement.
-The British troops revisited the river three years later and conducted the Petitcodiac River Campaign.
-In the 1840s, the Greater Moncton area saw a shipbuilding boom, but this was halted following the arrival of the steam train, and forced the town to unincorporate.
-These changes eventually marginalised the Petitcodiac River.
+The Mi'kmaq were the first to settle near the river, who used it as part of a portage route between Shubenacadie and the village of Petitcodiac, where they had a winter camp.
+In 1698, the region was colonized by Acadians from Port Royal, Nova Scotia; however, they were later expelled in 1755 during the Seven Years' War.
+During this period, Acadian resistance fighters based in Village-des-Blanchard (now Hillsborough) fought under the command of French leader Charles Deschamps de Boishébert in the Battle of Petitcodiac, attempting to repel British troops but ultimately suffering the destruction of most of their settlement.
+Three years later, British troops returned to the river and launched the Petitcodiac River Campaign.
+In the 1840s, the Greater Moncton area experienced a shipbuilding boom, which was halted following the arrival of the steam train, leading to the town's de-incorporation.
+These changes gradually marginalized the Petitcodiac River.

-In 1968, a controversial rock-and-earth fill causeway was built between Moncton and Riverview to prevent agricultural flooding and to carry a crossing between the two communities.
+In 1968, a controversial rock-and-earth fill causeway was constructed between Moncton and Riverview to prevent agricultural flooding and to carry a crossing between the two communities.
 The causeway caused many problems for the river and its surrounding ecosystem.
 An estimated 10 million cubic metres (13 million cubic yards) of silt was deposited in the 4.7 km (2.9 mi) of river downstream from the causeway in the first three years following construction.
 The causeway restricted the movement of fish and reduced the region's salmon catches by 82 percent.
 Water quality has also dropped thanks to industrial expansion around the area.
 In 2003, Earthwild International designated the Petitcodiac River as the most endangered river in Canada because of these problems.
 On 14 April 2010, the causeway's gates were opened permanently as part of a $68 million three-phase project designed to restore the river.
 The causeway was replaced with a bridge, completed in September 2021.

 Etymology

-A popular belief suggests that the name derives from the French term "petit coude", meaning "little elbow".
-In fact, the name derives from an indigenous word, probably Maliseet or, possibly Mi'kmaq.
+A commonly held belief suggests that the name "Petitcodiac" originates from the French term "petit coude," meaning "little elbow."
+However, the actual derivation of the name is rooted in an indigenous word, likely from Maliseet or possibly Mi'kmaq language.
 According to Maliseet Elder and linguist Dr. Peter Paul of Woodstock Reserve, the name refers to a wall of water rushing in: "now they call that petakuyak.
 [It] means 'sound of thunder,' well, the rush of water coming in like a thunderstorm."
-If the term has a Mi'kmaq origin, it could have been derived from the word Petkootkweăk, meaning "the river that bends like a bow", a reference to the right angle bend near Moncton.
-Acadians transformed this to Petcoudiac or Petitcoudiac, which was modified to Petitcodiac by British settlers.
-The river's heavy sedimentation led to the nickname "Chocolate River", due to the resulting brown tint.
-When the Petitcodiac River Causeway was built, an additional 10 million cubic metres (13 million cubic yards) of this sediment began to accumulate in the 4.7 km (2.9 mi) of river downstream from it.
+If the term has a Mi'kmaq origin, it could be linked to "Petkootkweăk," meaning "the river that bends like a bow", possibly a reference to the river's right angle bend near Moncton.
+The Acadians adapted the name to Petcoudiac or Petitcoudiac, which was later modified to Petitcodiac by British settlers.

+The river gained the nickname "Chocolate River" due to its heavy sedimentation, resulting in a distinctive brown tint.
+With the construction of the Petitcodiac River Causeway, an additional 10 million cubic metres (13 million cubic yards) of sediment began to accumulate in the 4.7 km (2.9 mi) stretch downstream from the causeway.